Over a period of 75 years during the last century, Singapore was one of the most important centres for the record industry in Southeast Asia.

 There was also a very short-lived Chappell label produced by the British Crystalate Company in 1930.

-Apart from Chap Kuching, the only other new labels to appear in the mid-1930s were for two small private operations.
-These were Limophone (1935) and Foo Ann (1935-1938).
+Apart from Chap Kuching, the other new labels that appeared in the mid-1930s were for two small private operations.
+These were Limophone (1935) and Foo Ann (1935–38).
 The success of Chap Kuching seems to have encouraged Tom Hemsley to leave Moutrie, and in 1937 he started his own label, Chap Singha, which ran until 1941.
-In 1938 he also launched the Delima label, which specialised in Javanese singers.
+In 1938, he also launched the Delima label, which specialised in Javanese singers.

-EMI also seems to have felt more confident about the local market in the second half of the 1930s, and in 1937 it re-launched its Columbia label with a new series for Malay records.
+EMI also seems to have felt more confident about the local market in the second half of the 1930s; in 1937, it relaunched its Columbia label with a new series for Malay records.
 Columbia also issued a few local Chinese records.
 His Master’s Voice continued to release both Malay and Chinese dialect records on a regular basis up until 1941.

 The Japanese invasion in 1942 brought all recording activity in Singapore to a halt.
 The Japanese systematically looted the existing recording facilities and sent anything they thought useful back to Japan.
 No new records appeared in Singapore during the Japanese Occupation except a few issues on the Sun Record label that were not local recordings.

 The post-war reconstruction period was necessarily initially focused on restoring essential services and on re-establishing the distribution of food and other goods.
-It was not until 1947—1948 that new recordings began to appear and the record industry resumed normal operations.
-However, things rapidly returned to normal, and by 1950, essentially the same practices and procedures as had existed in the pre-war period were back in use.
+It was not until 1947–48 that new recordings began to appear and the record industry resumed normal operations.
+However, things rapidly returned to normal; by 1950, essentially the same practices and procedures as had existed in the pre-war period were back in use.

 There were two factors that gradually resulted in some change.
 The first was the development of new tastes in local music.
 Malay kronchong was an established local style which had always been influenced by trends in Western music but had long existed in a standard form.
 During the 1930s, it began to incorporate elements of American swing and Latin-style songs, and in the 1940s and 1950s these influences increased.
 There were also many new recordings inspired by the “joget craze” that began in 1949.

 Other very significant changes soon followed.
 One was the introduction of microgroove vinyl records, which were first announced in Singapore in 1950.
-A gradual process began in which sales of the new vinyl discs increased until they eventually overtook the 78 rpm format in the late 1950s.
-The 78 rpm record was finally discontinued in 1960-1961, with some labels continuing its use a little longer than others.
+A gradual process began in which sales of the new vinyl discs increased until they eventually overtook the 78-rpm format in the late 1950s.
+The 78-rpm record was finally discontinued in 1960–61, with some labels continuing its use a little longer than others.

 A second new development was the introduction of tape recording, which made the recording process much simpler and cheaper.
-The first reference I have found to the use of tape recording in Singapore is in 1951 in an article on the newly opened air-conditioned EMI recording studios at MacDonald House in Orchard Road, which mentions that “all recordings are made on the most modern… tape-recording apparatus”.
+The first reference I have found to the use of tape recording in Singapore is in 1951 in an article on the newly opened air-conditioned EMI recording studios in MacDonald House on Orchard Road, which mentions that “all recordings are made on the most modern… tape-recording apparatus”.